intel/llvm/sycl/doc/GetStartedWithSYCLCompiler.md

 [SYCL Compiler and Runtime updates](../ReleaseNotes.md) and installed using the following procedure.

+Intel `CPU` runtime for OpenCL depends on Threading Building Blocks library which should be downloaded from [Threading Building Blocks (TBB) GitHub repository](https://github.com/intel/tbb) and installed following procedure below.

 **Linux**

 1) Extract the archive.
 For example, for the archive